-This explains why the vaccine in 2016/17 was ineffective (because the virus is grown in eggs and mutates).A Perfect Storm: Impact of Genomic Variation and Serial Vaccination on Low Influenza Vaccine Effectiveness During the 2014-2015 Season.
+The article explains why the vaccine for 2016/17 season was not effective (virus growing in eggs and mutating).A Perfect Storm: Impact of Genomic Variation and Serial Vaccination on Low Influenza Vaccine Effectiveness During the 2014-2015 Season.
 2016, Skowronski, Clin Infect Dis

-The effectiveness of the vaccine against A(H3N2) in 2004-2013 was 65% for those who were vaccinated in the same season.
-Those who are vaccinated often have efficacy of 24%.
-Effectiveness from Type B influenza virus was 75% for those who have been vaccinated only this year, and 48% for those who are vaccinated frequently.Effectiveness of trivalent inactivated influenza vaccine in influenza-related hospitalization in children: a case-control study.
+Flu type A(H3N2) vaccine effectiveness during 2004-2013 was 65% for those who got vaccinated that season.
+In those who are vaccinated frequently, the effectiveness was 24%.
+The effectiveness of type B flu virus was 75% for those vaccinated that season, and 48% for those who are vaccinated frequently.Effectiveness of trivalent inactivated influenza vaccine in influenza-related hospitalization in children: a case-control study.
 2012, Joshi, Allergy Asthma Proc

 The study for 8 seasons (1999-2007).The risk of hospitalization due to influenza in vaccinated children was 3.67 times higher than in the unvaccinated.